 Thanks for reading.

-Special thanks to my friend Matt Davis, known on Twitter as @dtauvdiodr, for introducing me via his work in the resilience community to David Woods’ concept of Sharp End / Dull End.
+Special thanks to my friend Matt Davis, known on Twitter as @dtauvdiodr, for introducing me via his work in the resilience community to David Woods’ concept of Sharp End / Blunt End.